 As a rule of thumb, high-velocity plans tend to have distributor network structures designed to be deep rather than broad.
 A deep network structure indicates that the company is interested in maximizing its distributors’ earnings.
 And which is clear evidence of an enlightened vision driving the company, since it is indicative of the realization that the company’s growth is predicated on its distributors’ growth.

 In the same vein vis-a-vis the plan, are payouts time-sensitive?
 Or in other words, the question you need to ask is, will I lose my earnings if I am late in meeting my targets?
 Consequently, will my earnings lapse instead of getting carried forward?
 Time-sensitive payouts are a backhanded way for unethical companies to deprive their distributors of their legitimate wages, and you certainly don’t want to be part of such a company.
 An ethical MLM company would rather pay its distributors by never lapsing their earnings than lose their loyalty for the sake of immediate and unethical gains.
-In fact, my vision for GetFitKart has always been loyalty: I would rather GetFitKart generated lower profits by being loyal to our distributors by paying them their fair earnings, than dishonestly appropriate money they acquired through their hard work.
-GetFitKart’s compensation plan has been designed such that a distributor’s profits never lapse — albeit remain in limbo — till such time that the distributor develops a more balanced structure and is able to avail of their legitimate revenues, even if months or years later.
+In fact, a good company’s values should always include loyalty; they would rather they generated lower profits by being loyal to their distributors by paying them their fair earnings, than dishonestly appropriate money they acquired through their hard work.
+The compensation plan should be designed such that a distributor’s profits never lapse — albeit remain in limbo — till such time that they develop a more balanced structure and are able to avail of their legitimate revenues, even if months or years later.

 Thirdly, does the plan expect you to commit to a regular business volume every month?
 Bear in mind that a plan of this sort will eventually carve a large hole in your pocket, and which will be further compounded if the offered products are also unviable.
 This would be a clear case of burning your hard-earned cash so that an upline distributor is able to hit an achievement level.
 Always bear in mind that a business “deal” of this sort rarely makes sense.